vaginessa/dns-wiki/DNS.md

 dnsmasq
 -----------

-Dnsmasq provides services as a DNS cacher and a DHCP server.
+Dnsmasq provides services as a DNS forwarder cacher and a DHCP server.
 As a Domain Name Server (DNS) it can cache DNS queries to improve connection speeds to previously visited sites, and as a DHCP server dnsmasq can be used to provide internal IP addresses and routes to computers on a LAN.

-:expressionless:  dnsmasq only allows three nameservers as a workaround we can create <code>resolv.dnsmasq.conf</code> and at this list into <code>/etc/dnsmasq.conf</code> via _resolv-file=/etc/resolv.dnsmasq.conf_ :expressionless:
+:exclamation: :  dnsmasq only allows three nameservers as a workaround we can create <code>resolv.dnsmasq.conf</code> and add this list into our <code>/etc/dnsmasq.conf</code> -> _resolv-file=/etc/resolv.dnsmasq.conf_

 // listen-address=127.0.0.1 needs to be set for local DNS cache ... because DNSCrypt isn't an DNS Cache (so we use dnsmasq)